roy-subrata/roy-subrata/README.md

 ---

 ## 🚀 About Me
-I am a passionate and detail-oriented **Senior Software Engineer** with strong expertise in **.NET, C#, Angular, Azure**, and modern architectural patterns like **CQRS**, **event-driven systems**, and **microservices**.
+I am a passionate and detail-oriented **Software Engineer** with strong expertise in **.NET, C#, Angular, Azure**, and modern architectural patterns like **CQRS**, **event-driven systems**, and **microservices**.
 I enjoy building scalable backend systems, designing clean frontend architectures, and solving complex real-world problems through technology.

 ---